Frequently Asked Questions

 Can I make an online payment on Tribe Home?

-Yes! you can now make payments online through your Tribe Home Community Platform (formerly known as bazinga!).
+Yes!
+You can now make payments online through your Tribe Home Community Platform.

 This option allows Owners to make payments through the Community Platform using their credit card – it is convenient, easy-to-use, and secure.
 Please note that we continue to accept payments by Pre-Authorized Debit (PAD) and cheque.
 Now you have a third option!